What is a Tax-Saving FD?

 1. Nomination and Transfer:

-• Nomination: Investors can nominate a person to receive the proceeds of the FD in case of their death.
+• Nomination: You can nominate an individual to receive the proceeds of the FD in case of death.

 • Transfer: Tax-saving FDs can typically be transferred from one bank to another, but the new FD will need to be subject to the remaining lock-in period.